ntop/ntopng/doc/src/third_party_integrations/opnsense.rst

 .. note::

    ntopng Community Edition is free of charge and does not require a license.
-Skip this section if you want to run ntopng in Community mode.

-Go to *Services* > *ntopng Enterprise* > *Info* to get all the information required by the license generator (*Version* and *System ID*).
+Go to *Services* > *ntopng Enterprise* > *License* to get all the information required by the license generator (*Version* and *System ID*).

 .. figure:: ../img/opnsense_ntopng_info.png